Is the secret to great red wine extended maceration?

 Ribera del Duero - Tempranillo - Vega Sicilia

-At Vega Sicilia, the approach to Tempranillo involves meticulous attention to detail.
+At Vega Sicilia, the approach to tempranillo involves meticulous attention to detail.
 Extended maceration is utilised to harness the full potential of the grapes, enriching the wine with a robust tannin framework and a depth of flavour that speaks to the unique attributes of Ribera del Duero.
 This traditional method pays tribute to the varietal's heritage and the winery's commitment to excellence.

 Barolo - Nebbiolo - Gaja Winery